Gatorade Zero: Analyzing Its Suitability for Diabetics, Hydration, & Weight Management

 Can You Drink Gatorade Zero Everyday Instead of Water?

-If someone is not working out and sweating or dehydrated for another reason, the body should have a balanced amount of minerals; but is it fine to drink Gatorade Zero everyday instead of water?
+If someone is not working out and sweating or dehydrated for another reason, the body should have a balanced amount of minerals.
+However, this does not mean people can drink Gatorade Zero everyday instead of water.

 While drinking a Gatorade Zero here and there shouldn’t be harmful, it shouldn’t take the place of water.